LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

         {"key": "/path/to/audio/speech.wav, "text": "this is your text"}
         {"key": "/path/to/audio/speech.wav, "text": "another text example"}
     ```
-    use `create_jsons.py` to create train and test json's with the data from Mimic Recording Studio.
+    use `mimic_create_jsons.py` to create train and test json's with the data from Mimic Recording Studio.

-        python create_jsons.py --file_folder_directory /dir/to/the/folder/with/the/studio/data --save_json_path /path/where/you/want/them/saved
+        python mimic_create_jsons.py --file_folder_directory /dir/to/the/folder/with/the/studio/data --save_json_path /path/where/you/want/them/saved

     (The Mimic Recording Studio files are usually stored in ~/mimic-recording-studio-master/backend/audio_files/[random_string].)

+    use `commonvoice_create_jsons.py` to create train and test json's with the data from Commonvoice by Mozilla

+        python commonvoice_create_jsons.py --file_path /path/to/commonvoice/file/.tsv --save_json_path /path/where/you/want/them/saved

 2. Train model
     1. use `train.py` to fine tune. checkout the [train.py](https://github.com/LearnedVector/A-Hackers-AI-Voice-Assistant/blob/master/VoiceAssistant/speechrecognition/neuralnet/train.py#L115) argparse for other arguments